-Inventories and Prepaid Items
+Prepaid Items

-Inventories in governmental funds consist of expendable supplies held for consumption.
-The cost is recorded as an expenditure at the time of purchase.
 Prepaid items consist of annual maintenance contracts that span years and are recorded as expenditures at the time of purchase.
-Year-end balances of inventory and prepaid items are insignificant and accordingly no reservation of fund balance is reported in governmental funds for these items.
+Year-end balances of prepaid items are insignificant and accordingly no reservation of fund balance is reported in governmental funds for these items.